-If you decide to have a walk and see some of the amazing Kiev murals you may use this interactive map of Kiev Murals – kyivmural.com.
-Kievan Serhiy Grishkevich made an electronic map on which he marked the Kiev murals.
-And in case you need an engaging and caring Kiev private guide to create the best tour for you, get in contact with me!
+If you decide to have a walk and see some of the amazing Kyiv murals you may use this interactive map of Kyiv Murals – kyivmural.com.
+Kievan Serhiy Grishkevich made an electronic map on which he marked the Kyiv murals.
+And in case you need an engaging and caring Kyiv private guide to create the best tour for you, get in contact with me!